Eurostar Group: Formation

 In September 2019, it was reported that EIL and THIF shareholders were pursuing a plan to merge the two companies, both majority owned by SNCF, as part of a project dubbed Green Speed.
 Both companies were already operating in France, Belgium, and the Netherlands, with EIL also operating Eurostar services in the United Kingdom, and THIF also operating Thalys services in Germany.
 Stated aims of the merger were to reduce costs and provide a more seamless experience to passengers, with the use of a single ticketing system and loyalty program.
-The proposal was criticized by the European Passengers’ Federation, who believed that the merger would give the new company a monopoly position and lead to higher ticket prices for passengers.
+The proposal was criticised by the European Passengers’ Federation, who believed that the merger would give the new company a monopoly position and lead to higher ticket prices for passengers.

 After being delayed by the COVID-19 pandemic, the merger project resumed in October 2021.
 It was announced that both services would be operated under the Eurostar brand, while the Thalys brand was to be dropped, with EIL's existing Eurostar service described as Eurostar Blue and THIF's existing Thalys service described as Eurostar Red.

 The European Commission approved the planned merger on 29 March 2022.
 In April 2022, the new holding company, Eurostar Group, was established in Belgium as a public limited company, and full ownership of both EIL and THIF was transferred to it.
 Ownership of Eurostar Group was split between the previous shareholders of EIL and THIF, with SNCF retaining its majority stake.